googlefonts/googlefonts.github.io/gf-guide/metadata.md

 #### fonts — name

 Family name used to call the font from the Google Fonts API.
 This must match the `name` key used at the top level.
-This typically matches the font file's [`name table`](https://www.microsoft.com/typography/otspec/name.htm) ID 16, or if that does not exist, the ID 1.
+This typically matches the font file's [`name` table](https://www.microsoft.com/typography/otspec/name.htm) ID 16 &mdash; or, if that does not exist, ID 1.
 If multiple ID 16s or 1s exist, they must match.

 Example: `name: "Playpen Sans"`